VikingKampfsau/dynamic_mapvote/README.md

 ## FAQ

-- The mapvote.iwd is not updating
+Q: The mapvote.iwd is not updating
--> check your console and make sure you installed 'zip' on your server
+A: check your console and make sure you installed 'zip' on your server

-- The mapvote.iwd is generated empty and players get kicked with "Could not find loadscreen_0.iwi" -> Make sure you installed 'zip' on your server
+Q: The mapvote.iwd is generated empty and players get kicked with "Could not find loadscreen_0.iwi"
+A: Make sure you installed 'zip' on your server
--> Make sure the folder and file permissions are correct -> Make sure you have set the fs_homepath correctly
+   Make sure the folder and file permissions are correct Make sure you have set the fs_homepath correctly

-- Players get a download loop when downloading the mapvote.iwd -> The mod generates a new mapvote.iwd on every map end therefor the file continously changes.
+Q: Players get a download loop when downloading the mapvote.iwd
+A: The mod generates a new mapvote.iwd on every map end therefor the file continously changes.
--> To avoid a download loop create a softlink instead.
+   To avoid a download loop create a softlink instead.

 ## Support
 For bug reports and issues, please visit the "Issues" tab at the top.<br>